Ellestir/AutoREBA/Documentation/Multimodal_Feedback.md

   <br>
   <img src="./Images/Multimodal_Feedback/REBA_Level.png" alt="REBA_Level.png" width="500" />
   <br>
-  Figure 11: REBA score level
+  Figure 20: REBA score level
 </p>
 Source : Ergo Plus, https://ergo-plus.com/reba-assessment-tool-guide/, 10.08.2023

 #### 2- Volume - Level:
 The volume of the REBA score corresponds to the respective level and can be precisely adjusted via the Inspector via Unity, so that the user can adjust the volume for themselves.
-The volume can be adjusted from 0.1 to 1, whereby a volume of 0.2 is recommended.
+The volume can be adjusted from 0.1 to 1, whereby a default setting of the volume is already defined, which is recommended for the headset.

 **Volume Level 1  (REBA Score 1 ideal posture):** play elevator sound one time **Volume Level 2 (REBA Score 2-3):** play elevator sound two times